-- The ill infant, toddler or child must be isolated on a cot/crib in an area, which is easily supervised and away from the kitchen, bathroom and any other area used by the other children.
-Infants, toddlers and children in isolation must be under constant visual observation by designated staff. - Children ill enough to require isolation may not use the same toilets as other children.
-One toilet and sink must be designated exclusively for the ill child's use.
-The other children must be prevented from using that toilet and sink until the sick child has been picked up, and those facilities have been thoroughly disinfected. - The Site Supervisor or designee will call the parent or other emergency numbers to arrange to have the child picked up.
-If no one can be contacted, the child must remain on the cot/mat under close supervision and staff will continue to try to reach the parents or emergency numbers. - If the child's condition worsens and becomes life threatening, the teaching staff must call 911.
-Make a note in the child's file that parents were notified.
-Notify the Assistant Director immediately.
+The ill infant, toddler or child must be isolated on a cot/crib in an area, which is easily supervised and away from the kitchen, bathroom and any other area used by the other children. -Infants, toddlers and children in isolation must be under constant visual observation by designated staff.

+- Children ill enough to require isolation may not use the same toilets as other children. -One toilet and sink must be designated exclusively for the ill child's use. -The other children must be prevented from using that toilet and sink until the sick child has been picked up, and those facilities have been thoroughly disinfected. - The Site Supervisor or designee will call the parent or other emergency numbers to arrange to have the child picked up. -If no one can be contacted, the child must remain on the cot/mat under close supervision and staff will continue to try to reach the parents or emergency numbers. - If the child's condition worsens and becomes life threatening, the teaching staff must call 911.
+Make a note in the child's file that parents were notifiedNotification of parents must be noted in the child's file.
+Notify tThe Assistant Director must be notified immediately.